Skip to main content

 Skill or agent frontmatterWhile the skill or agent is activeYes, defined in the component file

-You can also use the /hooks menu in Claude Code to add, delete, and view hooks interactively.
-To disable all hooks at once, use the toggle at the bottom of the /hooks menu or set "disableAllHooks": true in your settings file.
-Hooks added through the /hooks menu take effect immediately.
-If you edit settings files directly while Claude Code is running, the changes won’t take effect until you review them in the /hooks menu or restart your session.
+Run /hooks in Claude Code to browse all configured hooks grouped by event.
+To disable all hooks at once, set "disableAllHooks": true in your settings file.
+If you edit settings files directly while Claude Code is running, the file watcher normally picks up hook changes automatically.

 Prompt-based hooks